sagar040/proot-distro-nethunter/README.md

 ## What is proot-distro?
 <a href="https://github.com/termux/proot-distro/" style="text-decoration: none;color:royalblue;">PRoot Distro</a> is a powerful utility that allows you to run a full Linux distribution on an Android device without the need for root access.

-## Prerequisites
+## Requirements

 - Android device with Termux installed
 - Android version 6 or up
 - At least 3 GB of RAM

 ## How to install termux ?
-Click the icon to get latest version of Termux from f-droid
+Click this icon to get latest version of Termux from f-droid

 <a href="https://f-droid.org/en/packages/com.termux/">![F-Droid](https://img.shields.io/badge/-F--Droid-0A6EB2?style=for-the-badge&logo=f-droid&logoColor=white)
 </a>